augustodamasceno/simutank/README.md

 #Plot

-See examples in Octave, Scilab, Python and Matlab in "plot" folder.
+See examples for plot with Octave, Scilab, Python and Matlab in "plot" directory.